Cloud storage pricing has long been in a race to zero, and customers could be the winners if you spend wisely.

 - Fixed upfront capacity.
 One customer told us they had to buy what amounted to a “cloud shelf” of storage — a fixed amount of storage in a 3 year contract.
 They were paying for cloud storage they weren’t using yet and were locked in on price, so it was effectively the same as buying on-premise storage.

 - Charging for logical capacity rather than actual usage.
-Most gateway solutions deduplicate and compress data to save space in the cloud, so they should pass those savings through to the customer.
+Most cloud filer solutions deduplicate and compress data to save space in the cloud, so they should pass those savings through to the customer.
 If they don’t, you’ll pay full tilt for your 20 TB, even though the actual cloud bucket is only at 3TB after dedupe and compression.